scorelab/GSoC/GSoC-2021/01-Abhi Kulshrestha-Ask-SCORE-Community-App.md

 - Developed Stable Versions of Ask-SCoRe Application (both iOS and Android) for Release.

 ## What left
-All the Project Milestones has been achieved according to the proposal.
+All the Project Milestones have been achieved according to the proposal.
 Few Improvements can be made which are listed below
 - Enhancement of the feature by adding minor functionalities
 - Adding Continuous Deployment
 - Can use other Firebase Services like FCM.